polychlorinated/pawperfect/README.md

+# PawPerfect

+PawPerfect is a dog care management application built with React, Node.js/Express, and PostgreSQL via Drizzle ORM.

+For API details, see [API_DOCUMENTATION.md](API_DOCUMENTATION.md).

-# PawPerfect VPS Deployment Guide
+## VPS Deployment Guide

 This guide provides instructions for deploying PawPerfect on your own VPS (Virtual Private Server).